monadli/ftl/README.md

 where `a` is a tuple.
 If `b` exists in `a`, it will be returned.
 Otherwise `null` will be returned.

 `a ?.-> b` is condition element accessor.
-It can be used as `a?.b` which returns either `b` or an emppty tuple, thus condition element accessor can be chained as:
+It can be used as `a?.b` which returns either `b` or an empty tuple, thus condition element accessor can be chained as:
 ```
 a?.b?.c
 ```